themreza/product-hunt-nlp-experiments/README.md

 At the time of writing, Product Hunt has 206,246 posts and 252 topics.

-In order to process tens of thousands of records without occupying too much memory or installing an RDBMS database, we need to store records in separate files identified with their unique IDs.
+In order to process tens of thousands of records without occupying too much memory or installing an RDBMS database, we need to store records in separate files identified by their unique IDs.
 This also allows keeping track of previously fetched posts and topics.

 The `dataset` folder has the following structure: